- Armament and disarmament

 Malin holds a PhD in Water and Environmental Studies from Linköping University, Sweden.
 Prior to joining SIPRI in February 2016, Malin has worked in different academic settings in Sweden, e.g. at the universities of Stockholm, Linköping and Karlstad, and almost a decade at the Swedish Defence Research Agency, FOI.

-Malin is currently a Public Policy Fellow at the Woodrow Wilson Centre in Washington DC until June 2018.
+Between January–June 2018, Malin was a Public Policy Fellow at the Woodrow Wilson Centre in Washington DC.

 Climate security; climate-related violent conflict; complex and emerging risks; scenario analysis, and inter- and transdisciplinary research